CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

-A compute leaf can only access memory along its path to the root, and \cnm{} forbids the user from manipulating this memory directly.
-Instead, \cnm{} requires all users to use \texttt{allocate} to obtain opaque memory \texttt{buffer}s, which can then be interacted with using \texttt{scatter} and \texttt{gather}.
-When a certain compute block is \texttt{launch}ed, the opaque \texttt{buffer}s turn into regular pointers local to the leaf.
-This main feature of \cnm{} ensures constrained memory accesses, which are essential for device mapping and, ultimately, device independence.
-This does not require physical memory to be at the same logical level.
-For instance, in UPMEM, MRAM is technically system-visible but is partitioned for exclusive access by the code generator. \autoref{fig:cnm-ir} shows the \cnm{} IR of our running 2D convolution example, demonstrating the workgroup creation, its mapping onto the CNM system resources, and launching of its execution.
+~\\ \rev{ PUs in a workgroup run in parallel, and lowering will eventually map slices of them to concurrent execution units of the target device.
+This is similar to CUDA, except that the workgroup dimensions can be chosen freely and that memory is intrinsically bound to levels in the tree.
+A PU can only access memory along its path to the root (the global memory), and \cnm{} forbids the user from manipulating any memory directly.
+Instead, \texttt{allocate} is used to obtain an opaque \texttt{buffer}, which is then copied to and from using \texttt{scatter} and \texttt{gather}.
+Inside a workgroup \texttt{launch} operation, the opaque buffers turn into regular \texttt{memref}s to the device memory.
+This pattern ensures that memory can be moved in the tree without invalidating the program.
+Note that physical memory is not required to have the same hierarchy, as a buffer can always be moved safely to a parent level (at a latency cost).
+For instance, in UPMEM, MRAM is technically global but is partitioned for exclusive access by the code generator. }

-This buffer-centric view for the accelerators means that similar to \texttt{linalg} operations, the \texttt{cinm} operations must support both buffer (\texttt{memref}) and (\texttt{tensor}) semantics.
-We enable bufferization for all ops at the \cinm{} abstraction using the MLIR bufferization facilities.